piotrsoczewka/Essential_Genes/README.md

 Before we jump into data analysis and model building, a few more theoretical notes:

-* while bases sequence determines a living organisms features, it also determines DNA physico-chemical properties: G and C interaction between two strands is stronger than A and T interaction.
+* while bases sequence determines a living organisms features, it also determines DNA physicochemical properties: G and C interaction between two strands is stronger than A and T interaction.
 This means that the more C and G a DNA molecule have, the more energy is required for strands separation to overcome interactions between complementary bases.

 * organisms have several DNA molecules in each cell.
 For example, humans have 46 separate DNA molecules, 23 from each parent.
 Each of this molecule forms a chromosome - this characteristic X shape structure which is condensed DNA form.
 One can also find other DNA molecules in living cells, such as mitochondrial chromosome.
 Yes, the powerplant of the cell has their own DNA!

 * instructions encoded in DNA are not located in the whole DNA molecule but in its fragments called genes.
 The analogy here could be a file saved on a hard drive - like a file takes only some of the available space on a hard drive, a gene occupies only a fragment of the whole DNA strand of a particular sequence.
-Like a file has its onw size, a gene has its own length.
+Like a file has its own size, a gene has its own length.
 And like there could be many files on a hard drive, there could be many genes on a single DNA strand.
-See the picture below which may help you to visualise.
+See the picture below which may help you to visualize.
 (Credit: Thomas Splettstoesser.
 CC BY-SA 4.0: https://creativecommons.org/licenses/by-sa/4.0/deed.en)

 <img src="images/dna_gene.jpg" width="377.56" height="350">